Copyright for staff

 Limits to online communication are the same as for photocopying however they are applied University wide not on an individual basis.
 For example, if one chapter of a book is online for one course, a second chapter may not be posted for a second course.

 Stringent Licence conditions apply to online communications.
 Making third party copyright material available via websites or Blackboard without permission from the copyright owner risks breaching the Copyright Act (1968).

-To ensure compliance the University requires that copying and communication of online copyright material is managed via Course Reserves.
+To ensure compliance the University requires that copying and communication of online copyright material is managed via Course Readings.

 Radio, television and podcasts

 Under the University's Screenrights Licence, staff are permitted to copy:

 - Entire Television broadcasts (free to air or pay TV)